Mary Marquet: Career

+In 1928 she became the face of a lipstick launched by Offenthal, claiming that "The Offenthal lipstick embellishes your kiss".

 During the World War II, throughout the occupation, she sought the protection of German officers to protect her son who had told her of his intention to join the Resistance.
 The response was his arrest and deportation to Buchenwald concentration camp where he died aged 21.
 This was possibly the cause of her problems at the time of the Liberation when, due to her alleged relations with the enemy, Marquet was arrested and sent to Drancy and then to Fresnes.
 She was later released for lack of evidence.